machinat/sociably/website/blog/2021-11-29-the-next-gen-conversational-apps.md

 The number of active social media users is stunningly 4.45 billion now, which is even [twice than 2016](https://datareportal.com/reports/digital-2016-global-digital-overview).
 If we can attract 1% of people on social platforms, there will be **45 million** users base.
 It's not overstate at all, for instance, [Nike](https://www.instagram.com/nike/) has 182 million followers merely on Instagram.

-Since every business spends lots of human resource on social media and customer services, the potential market can be so large.
-The conversational apps can bring automation to these huge but highly manually driven market.
+Since every business spends lots of human resource on social media and customer services, the potential market can be large.
+Conversational apps can bring automation to this huge but highly manually driven market.

-On the other hand, if 1% of mobile apps' [218 billion download](https://www.appannie.com/en/go/state-of-mobile-2021) shift to the conversational apps, it could be totally **2 billion** new visitors yearly.
+On the other hand, if 1% of mobile apps' [218 billion download](https://www.appannie.com/en/go/state-of-mobile-2021) shift to the conversational apps, it could be **2 billion** new visitors yearly.
 It's pretty likely since this is already the [trend of customer services](https://www.gartner.com/en/newsroom/press-releases/2021-01-12-gartner-predicts-80--of-customer-service-organization).

-We can start with simple apps, like apps for brands, campaigns or locations.
-People are already tired of filling their phone with these apps, while the conversational apps on social platforms are just perfect to both customers and businesses.
+We can start from simple apps, like apps for brands, campaigns or locations.
+People are already tired of filling their phone with these apps.
+The conversational apps on social platforms can perfectly match both customers' and businesses' needs.

 ### From App to AI

-Though AI is still the future, but conversational apps is the necessary midway.
-Because machine learning requires tons of data for training, [it's better to launch without ML first](https://developers.google.com/machine-learning/guides/rules-of-ml#rule_1_don%E2%80%99t_be_afraid_to_launch_a_product_without_machine_learning).
+Though AI is still the future, but conversational apps are the necessary midway.
+Because machine learning requires tons of data for training, it's better to [launch without ML first](https://developers.google.com/machine-learning/guides/rules-of-ml#rule_1_don%E2%80%99t_be_afraid_to_launch_a_product_without_machine_learning).

 Machinat's goal is to empower developers to craft the modules of mind by scratch.
 We can gradually build up the speaking skills, knowledge and personality while making the apps.
 For example, to make an expression with higher level modules like: